Wai’ale’ale Falls (Waialeale Falls, Weeping Wall)

-Nearly all the time the summit of Wai’ale’ale is hidden in cloud – locals say that the summit is visible only some 20 days per year.
+Nearly all the time the summit of Wai’ale’ale is hidden in the cloud – locals say that the summit is visible only some 20 days per year.

-Deep inside the canyon, further to the south there is large vertical cliff, too steep to sustain vegetation.
+Deep inside the canyon, further to the south there is a large vertical cliff, too steep to sustain vegetation.
 This is Weeping Wall, always covered with countless streams of smaller waterfalls.

 The Hawaiian Islands belong to the most remote islands in the world.
-Hawaii are characterised by tropical climate, mountainous relief, volcanism and isolation.
-If compared to most islands in Pacific, several Hawaiian Islands have comparatively large landmass.
+Hawaii is characterized by a tropical climate, mountainous relief, volcanism, and isolation.
+If compared to most islands in the Pacific, several Hawaiian Islands have comparatively large landmasses.
 All these factors have led to the development of numerous impressive and unique natural attractions and some impressive monuments of culture.

-Some of the most fascinating and awe inspiring natural monuments are waterfalls, or locations where a river abruptly changes its elevation.
+Some of the most fascinating and awe-inspiring natural monuments are waterfalls or locations where a river abruptly changes its elevation.

-This informative and easy-to-follow guidebook makes the ancient sites of Maui, Molokai and Lanai available to the general public for the first time.
-Grouping th sites by location, the book characterizes the cultural background of five main types of sites: heiau (temples), pohaku (sacred stones), petroglyphs, caves and fishponds.
+This informative and easy-to-follow guidebook makes the ancient sites of Maui, Molokai, and Lanai available to the general public for the first time.
+Grouping the sites by location, the book characterizes the cultural background of five main types of sites: heiau (temples), pohaku (sacred stones), petroglyphs, caves, and fishponds.